-PRODUCT: V 260 PROTOCOL/AMENDMENT VERSION NO.: V260 077/V4.0 REVOPS ID NO: NIS008322 EPIDEMIOLOGY NO.(PE STUDIES ONLY): EP008011.033 CORE DRC APPROVAL DATE: 14 JULY 2022
+PRODUCT: V-260 PROTOCOL/AMENDMENT VERSION NO.: V260-077/V5.0 REVOPS ID NO: NIS008322 CORE DRC APPROVAL DATE: 28-APRIL-2023 EPIDEMIOLOGY NO.(PE STUDIES ONLY): EP008011.033

-Research Question(s) & Objective(s) Primary objective To assess the effectiveness of ROTATEQ ® in children treated in the hospital for RVGE due to at least one of the RV serotypes G2/G3/G4.
+Rationale & Background In clinical trials and post-marketing studies abroad, ROTATEQ® demonstrated consistently high efficacy and effectiveness against severe rotavirus gastroenteritis (RVGE) of >90%.
+Serotype-specific efficacy and effectiveness against genotypes G2P[4], G3P[8] and G4P[8] was > 80% in those studies.
+However, in the China Phase 3 trial, serotype-specific efficacy was only demonstrated for RV serotypes G1 and G9, and not for G2, G3 and G4 because those serotypes were not circulating in the study region during the period when the study was performed.
+ROTATEQ® received marketing authorization in China in April 2018, Research Question(s) & Objective(s) Primary objective To assess the effectiveness of ROTATEQ ® in children treated in the hospital for RVGE due to at least one of the RV serotypes G2/G3/G4.
 To assess the effectiveness of ROTATEQ ® in children treated in the hospital for RVGE due to at least one of the RV serotypes G1/G2/G3/G4/G9.
-Study Design Test-negative case-control design Population Children age-eligible to be fully vaccinated with 3 doses of ROTATEQ ® and receiving treatment for acute gastroenteritis (AGE) in hospitals.
-Variables Exposure: vaccination with ROTATEQ ® .
+Study Design Test-negative case-control design Population Children age-eligible to be fully vaccinated with 3 doses of ROTATEQ® and receiving treatment for acute gastroenteritis (AGE) in hospitals.
+Variables Exposure: vaccination with ROTATEQ®.
 Outcome: RV positive AGE (serotype-specific) receiving treatments in hospitals.
-Data Sources A primary data collection study to prospectively identify serotype-specific RVGE cases and RV negative AGE controls receiving treatments in hospitals and vaccination cards, providing information about ROTATEQ ® vaccination status of cases and controls.
+Data Sources A primary data collection study to prospectively identify serotype-specific RVGE cases and RV negative AGE controls receiving treatments in hospitals and vaccination cards, providing information about ROTATEQ® vaccination status of cases and controls.